Posted by Brent Wilson on 12/12/2016 to Fruit Gardening

 Next, remove any secondary branches (shoots growing off the main branches) that are growing at less than a 45 degree angle from the main branches.
 This step in pruning fig trees will remove any branches that may eventually grow too close to the main trunk and will not produce the best fruit.
 When all secondary branches have been removed, cut back the 4 to 6 main branches by 1/3 to 1/4 their length.
 This helps the tree, while it's still young, to put more energy towards the fruit that will be produced next year, which makes for larger and sweeter fruit.

-Established figs are pruned very little and are productive with our without heavy pruning.
+Established figs are pruned very little and are productive without heavy pruning.
 Heavy pruning, as described above, should be done only during the first couple years.
 That being said, you can do some light thinning to remove any weak, diseased or dead limbs or stems.
 If radical pruning is done to control the size or to rejuvenate an old tree, whitewash the entire tree.

 TIP: When pruning a fig tree, always keep in mind that if you cut back too much you will not have fruit that year or maybe even the next.
 Take your time and don't over prune.
 This being said, over pruning will very rarely harm a fig tree.